-The Class 108s were included in the refurbishment programme, and starting in 1976 some appeared in the livery of white with broad blue bodyside stripe which ran from end to end below the passenger windows.
+The Class 108s were included in the refurbishment programme, and starting in 1975 some appeared in the livery of white with broad blue bodyside stripe which ran from end to end below the passenger windows.
 The cab fronts remained yellow, and the train describing panels had by this time fallen out of use and were either removed or plated over.

 Modifications were made to the interior of the cars during refurbishment - carriage heating, floor and wall coverings, seating material and saloon lighting in most cases were replaced, improving passenger comfort and extending vehicle life.
 The livery however was superseded by the more conventional and durable Rail Blue and Grey scheme used on loco hauled stock.

-A couple of blue / grey sets seen at Mochdre, before the building of the now adjacent A55 expressway, on the 28th August 1981.
+A couple of blue / grey sets are seen at Mochdre, before the building of the now adjacent A55 expressway, on the 28th August 1981.
 Bill Read.

-One set, including 54247, was later painted back into green.
+One set, 53964 and 54247, was later painted back into green.
 Initially it had just the lower cab painted yellow, later the full cab.Malcolm Clements.